memgraph/docs/products/memgraph/v0.15.0/tutorials/analyzing-TED-talks.md

   --durability-enabled=false --snapshot-on-exit=false
 ```

-When using Memgraph installed from DEB or RPM package, the currently running
+When using Memgraph installed from a Debian or RPM package, the currently running
-Memgraph server may need to be stopped before importing the example.
-The user
-can do so using the following command:
+Memgraph server needs to be stopped before importing the example, using the following command:

 ```bash
 systemctl stop memgraph
 ```

-When using Docker, the example can be imported with the following command:
+When using Docker, the example can simply be imported with the following command:

 ```bash
 docker run -p 7687:7687 \